Susan Spangenberg

 “The power of art and the connection with others it affords me is priceless.”

-Susan Spangenberg started painting at the age of three and hasn’t lost her childlike enthusiasm for creativity.
+Susan Spangenberg (she/her/hers) started painting at the age of three and hasn’t lost her childlike enthusiasm for creativity.
 She prefers to create alone, in self-isolation.
 She uses art to cope with the symptoms of her trauma and mental illness.
 Susan believes in the power of transcendence through the arts, honoring the process more than the presentation.
 Coming from a severely dysfunctional family which led to group homes and institutionalization in her teenage years, Susan cut her outsider artist teeth at Creedmoor Psychiatric Center’s renowned ‘Living Museum’ art rehabilitation program.
 She was in the vanguard of the ‘Girl, Interrupted’ female asylum artist wave that has in twenty years become the new normal, yet Susan has maintained the raw essence of that genre imbued with a twenty-first century sensibility.

 Says Susan, "I create playful worlds all of them raw, intuitive, impulsive, direct, emotional, psychedelic, and whimsical.
 I like to incorporate text and stream of consciousness writing in my art, including messages from my late twin brother.
 There are also elements of spiritual symbolism from my Trinidadian Indian ancestry and handsewn fabric throughout my work.
 I work in small and large format encompassing textile, mixed media, painting, body prints, and hand-made dolls."